- Soil Association

 - GM ingredients, hydrogenated fats and controversial artificial colourings and preservatives are also banned under organic standards.

-The organic standards for cows and dairy products are written to reflect the core principles of organic agriculture – that food production should use processes that do not harm the environment, human health, plant health or animal welfare.
+The organic standards for milk and dairy products ensure that the way it is produced does not harm the environment, human health, plant health or animal welfare.

-Find out more about how products and ingredients from organic farms are better for the health of nature, of our planet and of ourselves.
+Find out more about how products and ingredients from organic farms are better for nature, the planet and our health.

 While you’re here…

-…we’ve got a small favour to ask.
+We’ve got a small favour to ask.
 As a charity we rely on fundraising to do our vital work.
-We champion a world where people, farm animals and nature can thrive – and we’ve made huge steps forward working with farmers, growers and researchers to find pioneering and practical solutions to today’s farming challenges.
+We champion a world where people, farm animals and nature can thrive.
+We’ve made huge steps forward working with farmers, growers and researchers to find pioneering and practical solutions to today’s farming challenges.
 But there’s so much more to be done.

 You can help change the way we farm and eat for good.
 If everyone who visits our website and cares about the food they eat and how it’s been produced, makes a small contribution today, we can do more of the work that really matters.